davidvandebunte/davidvandebunte.gitlab.io/jb/notes/define-values.md

 interests, or is it good to learn in itself?
 If it's not good in itself, you have only intrinsic and instrumental values.

-### Know thyself

-In some ways, this is a societal value similar to the more commonly known value we put on self-expression (in the western world).
-Unfortunately, it's hard to metricate this.
-Many people are likely pulled into "neural networks" because the name promises to help them both understand themselves and teach computers.

 ### Learning values

 [learning]: https://en.wikipedia.org/wiki/Learning